-- a) For a random workload, the tracks in the middle of a platter are favored since on average, the distance to them is minimized. - b) SSTF: starvation occurs if requests for a few closely grouped tracks come in frequently.
-For example: if requests for the outermost tracks are arriving so frequently that there always exists one unprocessed request at any time, then any request for the innermost track will not be processed.

-SPTF: any form of continuous sequential access over few tracks (going back and forth) will result in requests for far away tracks never being processed.

-SCAN, C-SCAN: if requests for the current track are being issued all the time, then neither of these modes will ever leave the track.

-F-SCAN solves the problem for SCAN and C-SCAN by not considering requests that come in during a pass over the platter.
-The whole set of requests that exist at the beginning of a pass will be processed by the end of it, and requests coming in during the pass will only be processed in the next pass.

-- c) It does not allow for any simple optimizations, such as grouping requests to sectors that lie close to each other or minimizing positioning times. - d) We need three values to find out how long it takes to read one sector: the time to seek the correct track T{seek} , the time to rotate the platter to the correct position T{rot} , and the time to read the sector T{transfer} .
+- a) For a random workload, we can assume that the head is equally likely to be on each page.
+As the outer tracks have more pages, the head is more likely to be on the outer tracks than in the middle tracks.
+Therefore, a new request that is a bit towards the outer track than in the middle track is served faster.
+(To calculate this exactly, one can assume that each track has data proportional to its distance from the center.
+Then, solve the equation involving the unknown track to which the expected seek time from any page is minimized.) - b) SSTF: starvation occurs if requests for a few closely grouped tracks come in frequently.
+For example: if requests for the outermost tracks are arriving so frequently that there always exists one unprocessed request at any time, then any request for the innermost track will not be processed. - SPTF: any form of continuous sequential access over few tracks (going back and forth) will result in requests for far away tracks never being processed. - SCAN, C-SCAN: if requests for the current track are being issued all the time, then neither of these modes will ever leave the track. - F-SCAN solves the problem for SCAN and C-SCAN by not considering requests that come in during a pass over the platter.
+The whole set of requests that exist at the beginning of a pass will be processed by the end of it, and requests coming in during the pass will only be processed in the next pass. - c) It does not allow for any simple optimizations, such as grouping requests to sectors that lie close to each other or minimizing positioning times. - d) We need three values to find out how long it takes to read one sector: the time to seek the correct track $T{\rm seek}$, the time to rotate the platter to the correct position $T{\rm rot}$, and the time to read the sector $T{\rm transfer}$.